Yadentra/My-Portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
 I am a young professional software engineer passionate about developing efficient and innovative software solutions.
+I specialize in Test Automation and am currently expanding my knowledge in automation testing and software development.

 ## Table of Contents